Non-dom tax changes: the FIG regime, CGT and income tax

 Most UK tax residents are taxed on the arising basis, which means they are liable to UK tax on their worldwide income and gains.

-However, under the current rules, those who are UK tax resident, but non-UK domiciled have the option to claim the remittance basis of taxation.
-Those claiming the remittance basis will be subject to UK tax on their UK source income and gains, but only liable to UK tax on their foreign income and gains that are remitted to or enjoyed in the UK.
+Prior to 6 April 2025, individuals who were UK tax resident, but non-UK domiciled had the option of claiming the remittance basis of taxation.
+Those claiming the remittance basis were subject to UK tax in full on their UK source income and gains, but only liable to UK tax on their foreign income and gains that if remitted to or enjoyed in the UK.

-A consequence of claiming the remittance basis is that the individual will lose their entitlement to the income tax personal allowance and capital gains tax (CGT) annual exempt amount for the tax year that the claim is made.
-There’s no charge to use the remittance basis until an individual has been UK tax resident for more than seven out of the previous nine tax years.
-After that, it costs £30,000 each tax year to claim the remittance basis.
-This charge increases to £60,000 once an individual has been resident for more than 12 tax years.
+A consequence of claiming the remittance basis was that the individual lost their entitlement to the income tax personal allowance and capital gains tax (CGT) annual exempt amount for the tax year that the claim was made.
+There was no charge to use the remittance basis until an individual had been UK tax resident for more than seven out of the previous nine tax years.
+After that, it cost £30,000 each tax year to claim the remittance basis.
+This charge increased to £60,000 once an individual had been resident for more than 12 tax years.

-Once a taxpayer has been UK tax resident in 15 out of the previous 20 tax years, they will be deemed domiciled for UK tax purposes and no longer able to claim the remittance basis of taxation.
-Such individuals are therefore required to pay UK tax on their worldwide income and gains as they arise.
+Once a taxpayer had been UK tax resident in 15 out of the previous 20 tax years, they would be deemed domiciled for UK tax purposes and no longer able to claim the remittance basis of taxation.
+Such individuals were therefore required to pay UK tax on their worldwide income and gains as they arose.

 Four-year FIG regime

-From 6 April 2025, a new regime will apply for individuals who become UK tax resident after a period of at least 10 consecutive tax years of non-residence (“qualifying new residents”).
+With effect from 6 April 2025, a new regime has been introduced for individuals who become UK tax resident after a period of at least 10 consecutive tax years of non-residence (“qualifying new residents”).
 For a period of four tax years commencing when the individual first becomes UK tax resident, the individual will not (subject to making a claim) pay UK tax on their foreign income and gains arising in a tax year regardless of whether or not these funds are brought to the UK.
-The Government has referred to his new system as the FIG (foreign income and gains) regime.
+The Government has referred to this new system as the FIG (foreign income and gains) regime.

-The FIG regime is intended to be simpler than the existing remittance basis rules, as individuals will no longer be required to keep their foreign income and gains offshore.
+The FIG regime is intended to be simpler than the historic remittance basis regime, as individuals will no longer be required to keep their foreign income and gains offshore.

-Individuals who, on 6 April 2025, have been UK tax resident for less than four tax years (following 10 consecutive years of non-residence) will be able to utilise the FIG regime for any tax year of UK tax residence which falls within the remainder of the four-year period commencing when they became UK tax resident.
+Individuals who, on 6 April 2025, had been UK tax resident for less than four tax years (following 10 consecutive years of non-residence) are able to utilise the FIG regime for any tax year of UK tax residence which falls within the remainder of the four-year period commencing when they became UK tax resident.

 After the four-year period has elapsed, it will no longer be possible to claim tax relief under this regime and the individual will be subject to UK tax on their worldwide income and gains.
-This is a significant change from the existing rules, which allow for non-UK domiciled individuals to claim the remittance basis for a period of 15 tax years before becoming deemed domiciled.
+This is a significant change from the historic rules, which allowed for non-UK domiciled individuals to claim the remittance basis for a period of 15 tax years before becoming deemed domiciled.

 The FIG regime will apply equally to individuals who are UK domiciled and non-UK domiciled.
-There is, therefore, potential for UK domiciled individuals returning to the UK after an extended period of at least 10 tax years of non-UK residence, who are currently not eligible to claim the remittance basis of taxation, to benefit from the introduction of this regime.
+There is, therefore, potential for UK domiciled individuals returning to the UK after an extended period of at least 10 tax years of non-UK residence, who were historically not eligible to claim the remittance basis of taxation, to benefit from the introduction of this regime.

 The four-year FIG regime is only available for a maximum period of four consecutive tax years.
 If an individual leaves the UK temporarily within the four-year period in which they are eligible for the FIG regime, they may still be eligible to make a claim if they return to the UK within the remaining four-year period.
 For example, if an individual becomes UK tax resident in 2025-26, is non-UK tax resident in 2026-27 and then UK tax resident again from 2027-28 onwards, they will be able to utilise the FIG regime for the 2025-26, 2027-28 and 2028-29 tax years; however, they will not get a full four tax years of relief.